 In Australia, interest rates have dropped to record lows.
 The Reserve Bank of Australia (RBA) reduced its policy interest rate to 0.25% in March 2020 and bought government bonds to lower longer-term interest rates.
 Additionally, the Commonwealth Government implemented massive fiscal stimulus focused on supporting employment across both businesses and employees.

 Tierney expects that despite the Australian economy starting to reopen through June, we’re not yet past the low point.
 Unemployment should peak around June and July, possibly reaching 10% before it declines.
 It’s worth noting, however, that without government support in the form of the JobSeeker and JobKeeper payments, this figure would have been much higher.

 From around July onwards, employment should start to rise as businesses reopen, although the speed of the employment recovery will differ between industries.

 Companies with employees in contact with the public, and therefore at greater risk of catching coronavirus, may find that their road to recovery is slow in comparison to businesses with little to no public interaction.
 As a result, the anticipated improvement in the level of employment for the remainder of 2020 is low.

 However, Tierney says that we’re likely to see a faster recovery for the total number of hours worked.
 Many Australian workers have had their work hours cut by more than 20% since March, at least, and this reduced hour working week is likely to continue.
-The JobKeeper program has given some support to businesses but RBA forecasts suggest that these hours are unlikely to bounce back until the latter half of 2020.
+The JobKeeper program gave some support to businesses, but RBA forecasts suggest that these hours are unlikely to bounce back until the latter half of 2020.